 Key mixed migration characteristics

-For some years Yemen has played an important part in the exodus of migrants from the Horn of Africa as a country of transit and destination for an increasing mixed migration flow from the region.
+For some years Yemen has played an important part in the exodus of migrants from the Horn of Africa as a country of transit and destination for an increasing mixed migration flow from the region particularly Ethiopia and Somalia.
 Yemen also hosts a rising number of refugees from the Horn of Africa, predominantly Somalis who are granted refugee status on a prima facie basis.
+Ethiopians make up over 75% of the flow at any given time while the flow of Somali migrants/refugees to Yemen has declined in recent years.
+During the month of June 2013, 1,087 Somalis made the crossing to Yemen.

-The U.S. State Department Report on Trafficking in Persons 2011 classifies Yemen as a country of origin and, to a much lesser extent, a transit and destination country for men, women and children subjected to forced labour and sex trafficking.
-However, recent data collected by the Yemen Mixed Migration Task Force indicates that as a point of transit for trafficking and smuggling, Yemen does play an increasingly important role especially in the case of Ethiopian migrants and hence its role in this respect should not be underestimated.
-Since the beginning on the on-going political conflict in Yemen which began in 2010, Yemen has also experienced internal forced migration.
+The U.S. State Department Report on Trafficking in Persons 2012 classifies Yemen as a country of origin and, to a much lesser extent, a transit and destination country for men, women and children subjected to forced labour and sex trafficking.
+However, recent data collected by the Yemen Mixed Migration Task Force indicates that as a point of transit for trafficking and smuggling, Yemen does play an increasingly important role especially in the case of Ethiopian migrants.
+Since the beginning of the on-going political conflict in Yemen that began in 2011, Yemen has also experienced internal forced migration and is reported to have over 300,000 IDPs displaced across the country.

 Most recent statistics

-At over 100,000 individuals, the number of new mixed migration arrivals along Yemen’s shores in 2012 were exactly double those recorded in 2010 (53,000).
+An estimated 107,532 individuals, the number of new mixed migrant arrivals along Yemen’s shores in 2012 were exactly double those recorded in 2010 (53,000).
 In 2011 the total was 103,154.
 Approximately 78% of all new arrivals in 2012 were from Ethiopia while 22% were from Somalia.
-This represents a change from three or four years ago when the proportions were reversed.
-Furthermore, the Red Sea crossing from the Djiboutian coastline has become increasingly the route of choice as opposed to the Arabian Sea crossing from the Puntland/Somaliland coastline.
+This represents a change from three or four years ago when the majority of new arrivals were Somali.
+Furthermore, the Red Sea crossing from the Djiboutian coastline has become the preferred route of choice as opposed to the Arabian Sea crossing from the Puntland/Somaliland coastline.

 Refugees and Asylum-seekers in Yemen